Meeerim/guru_homework/README.md

 # guru_homework
 All my homework from QA Guru courses
+Glad to see you here)